 If you already know you will be making your own arrangements and paying the full cost of your care home fees, you will be classed as self-funding.
-Please also see Paying for your own long term care for further information and advice.
+Please also see Paying for your own long term care (PDF) for further information and advice.

 If you have been assessed to pay the full cost of your care home fees, but cannot afford to pay the full amount immediately because your capital is tied up in your home, please see Deferred Payments Information sheet (PDF).
 The sheet explains the council's deferred payments scheme, how it works and who may be eligible.

 If you have any queries, please do not hesitate to contact us.